masylum/dialect-http/Readme.md

     p= t(post.body)

 Open your browser and type "http://localhost:3001", if you didn't provide a custom user password type 'admin' and 'admin'.

 OMG!
 Double rainbow! its amazing, isn't it?

 ## Configuration options

-  * app: Your current express app.
+  - *app*: Your current express app.
-  * path: Where you want to store the JSON files with the cached translations.
+  - *path*: Where you want to store the JSON files with the cached translations.
-  * store: 'mongodb'.
+  - *store*: 'mongodb'.
 Other stores will be implemented soon.
-  * database: 'translations'.
+  - *database*: 'translations'.
 Database name you want to store the translations.
-  * title (optional): Custom title for the backend admin.
+  - *title* (optional): Custom title for the backend admin.
-  * username (optional): username to authenticate.
+  - *username* (optional): username to authenticate.
 Defaults to 'admin'
-  * password (optional): password to authenticate.
+  - *password* (optional): password to authenticate.
 Defaults to 'admin'

 ## TODO